|

 6S !!

-a long heart suit.
-Lead a diamond and hope to build
+a long hearts.
+Lead a diamond and hope to build up a trick

-up a trick in that suit before your SA is removed.
-If the
+in that suit before your SA is removed.
+If the CA would have

 |